Hub-OS/documentation-website/docs/02-server/05-lua-api/03-events.md

 ### `player_move`

-Calling `Net.get_player_position(event.player_id)` within the listener will report the player's old position, as the player's position is updated after the event is emitted.
+Calling `Net.get_actor_position(event.player_id)` within the listener will report the player's old position, as the player's position is updated after the event is emitted.

 ```lua
 Net:on("player_move", function(event)